rajarammallya/melange/doc/source/apidoc.rst

 Normal Response code: 200

-Error   - 404 Not Found [When IpBlock for given id and tenant_id doesn't exist]
+Error   - 404 Not Found [When IpBlock for with this id and tenant_id doesn't exist]

 IP Address from Tenant's IP Blocks